What if…

 What if North America was never colonized?

-Having reportedly worked with Mohawk advisors in the development of this character, in an episode where most of the dialogue is in the Mohawk language and features Mohawk culture, Kahhori is a young Mohawk woman whose people live next to a hidden lake where an Infinity Stone has fallen to Earth.
+Having reportedly worked with Mohawk advisors in the development of this character, in an episode where most of the dialogue is in the Mohawk language and features Mohawk culture, Kahhori is a young Mohawk woman whose people live next to a hidden lake where long ago an Infinity Stone fell to Earth.
 Anyone who enters this lake disappears, so it is forbidden to go there.
-But those who do, end up in a lush and serene land where everyone is imbued with a strange power, and never grows older.
+But it turns out that those who do, end up in a lush and serene land where everyone is imbued with a strange power, and never grows older.
 It’s a “fountain of youth,” so to speak.

-After Kahhori arrives in the lake’s little pocket universe, it soon becomes apparent that she is very strong with the Infinity Stone’s power, but where the others see the place as a paradise, Kahhori sees it as a prison.
-The reason that she fell in the Lake in the first place was that she was being chased by marauding Conquistadors, who were threatening her village.
-She needs to escape this little pocket universe if she wants to save her people.
-In the end, she convinces the others to return to the real world with her, and to help her repel the evil colonizers.
+After Kahhori arrives in the lake’s little pocket universe, it quickly becomes apparent that she is particularly strong with the Infinity Stone’s power.
+But where the others see the place as a paradise, Kahhori sees it as a prison.
+On top of that, the reason she fell in the Lake in the first place was because she was being chased by marauding Conquistadors who were threatening her village.
+So she needs to escape this pocket universe and save her people.

-This episode is a risk, as new characters in the Marvel or DC Universes generally don’t have the best track record when it comes to becoming a marquee name.
-Most big name characters were created over sixty years ago, and that’s just not an easy club to break into.
+Most of the big name characters were created over sixty years ago, and that’s just not an easy club to break into.
 Most of the time, new characters make a big splash, but then they sink below the surface, never to be seen again.
 For every Wolverine, for every Kamala Khan or Miles Morales, for every Deadpool or Harley Quinn, you get a Gravity, an Aztec, a Triathlon, a Stacy X, or (shudder…) an Adam X the X-treme.
-The new 2020 version of the New Warriors were so bad, I don’t know if their promised first introduction was even published.
+The new 2020 version of the New Warriors were so bad, I don’t even know if their promised first introduction was even published.

 Kohhori’s origin is pretty basic, just a variation of the classic “oh shit, something spilled on me… oh shit, I can fly!”
 But this is good, because the less razzmatazz, the more her personality is showcased.
 She’s comes out a pretty good character, with a mission that could create a pretty interesting alternate world.
 So that’s good.
 But I think she might also be too powerful, or at least, her powers are too undefined at the moment, and that can make it difficult to create good villains to match her, which is really the key to giving your new hero some longevity.

-There’s a reason why Marvel is finally moving Spider-Gwen—now known as the Ghost Spider, a character mostly known to the wider world for the Spiderverse films—from her little one title pocket universe, over into the main continuity… it’s because her title was slowly dying all by itself, and she’s just too cool a character to let fall into limbo, possibly never to be seen again, once her title is cancelled.
+There’s a reason why Marvel is finally moving Spider-Gwen—now known as the Ghost Spider, mostly known to the wider world for the Spiderverse films—from her little one title pocket universe, over into the main continuity… it’s because her title was slowly dying all by itself, and she’s just too cool a character to let fall into limbo, possibly never to be seen again, once her title is inevitably cancelled.

-So, we’ll see what happens, both with Captain Carter and with Kahhori.
-Fingers crossed they get more exposure other than this.
+Fingers crossed that they get more exposure after than this.
 I’m interested in seeing more of both characters.
-It’d definitely be fun to see a smart and well-written alternate world where the Americas develop free of colonization, and also as a global superpower backed by an Infinity Stone, but we’ll see if Kahhori actually makes the leap from What if Season 2 to some other medium.
+It’d definitely be fun to see a smart and well-written alternate world where the Americas develop free of colonization, and is also as a global superpower backed by an Infinity Stone, but we’ll see if Kahhori actually makes the leap from What if Season 2 to some other medium.
 She’s voiced by Devery Jacobs from Reservation Dogs, and Amber Midthunder was doing some social media posts to indicate her interest in the character too, so who knows, maybe it will happen.

-In the meantime, Kahhori is seemingly central to the overarching narrative of this season, as the episode ends with first, the very well-deserved humiliation of Queen Isabella of Spain, but then the Dr Strange from the 1st season—the Guardian of the Multiverse who broke bad—shows up, hinting at a much larger role in store for her.
-But what is that role?
+In the meantime, Kahhori is looking to be a central figure in the overarching narrative of this season, as the episode ends with first, the very well-deserved humiliation of Queen Isabella of Spain, but then the Dr Strange from the 1st season—the Guardian of the Multiverse who broke bad—shows up, and he clearly hints at a much larger role in store for her.

 Beats me, but with only three episodes left, I’m sure we’ll find out soon enough…